 1. Introduction

 Preconception health is a growing area of global research.
 From the perspective of developmental origins of health and disease, establishing healthy behaviours in young women of child-bearing age will not only improve women’s own health but, where relevant, increase the likelihood of a healthier pregnancy and a healthier baby, should they become pregnant (Fleming et al., 2018; Stephenson et al., 2018).
 This is particularly pertinent for obesity, both of women and their potential offspring (Wells et al., 2020), and therefore has relevance for health behaviours such as healthy eating and physical activity that are associated with healthy weight.
 More recently, there has been a call to adopt a bio-social life-course perspective in developmental origins of health and disease work that combines the biomedical life-course discourse (e.g., epigenetics) and the social life-course discourse that draws on social sciences and focusses more on prevention rather than treatment.
 This perspective also acknowledges distal outcomes in the next generation, and advocates for biomedical and social elements in the support of nurturing care (Hanson and Aagaard‐Hansen, 2021).
+Despite the value of this perspective, there are limited preconception health interventions in low- and middle-income countries (LMICs) (Mason et al., 2014), yet in these countries there are concerns about the health of the next generation, particularly in terms of obesity (Popkin et al., 2020) and early childhood development (Black et al., 2017).

 1.1 Healthy Life Trajectories Initiative

-There are limited preconception health interventions in low- and middle-income countries (LMICs) (Mason et al., 2014), yet in these countries there are concerns about the health of the next generation, particularly in terms of obesity (Popkin et al., 2020) and early childhood development (Black et al., 2017).
 To address these concerns, the Healthy Life Trajectories Initiative (HeLTI) was launched to optimise young women’s physical and mental health to establish healthier trajectories for themselves and, where relevant, the next generation.
 HeLTI is being implemented in Canada, China, India, and South Africa, with support from the World Health Organization and the Canadian Institutes of Health Research.

 In South Africa, in partnership with the South African Medical Research Council, HeLTI aims to generate research evidence to guide policy and practice relating to preconception health.
-The HeLTI ‘Bukhali’ randomised controlled trial in South Africa.
-The details of intervention and implementation are reported elsewhere and explained further below (Draper et al., 2020; Norris et al., 2022).
-In brief, the intervention is delivered individually to participants by the equivalent of a community health worker (CHW).
+The HeLTI ‘Bukhali’ randomised controlled trial is being conducted in Soweto, South Africa; details of intervention and implementation are reported elsewhere and explained further below (Draper et al., 2020; Norris et al., 2022).
+In brief, the intervention is delivered individually to participants by ‘Health Helpers’, who are intended to be equivalent to a community health worker (CHW), to enable later implementation and scale-up within the primary health care system in South Africa.
 To optimise the physical and mental health of participants, health literacy materials are shared, along with health feedback and services through individual sessions in person or telephonically.
+The health literacy materials address a range of health behaviours, and to optimise the acceptability for participants, Health Helpers tailor the discussion about these materials according to participants’ health behaviours requiring attention, or healthy behaviours needing to be maintained.
+This is guided by the health feedback provided (through 6-monthly health checks), as well as participants’ own preferences for which health behaviour to address.
 Intervention participants also receive micronutrient supplements.
 The Bukhali intervention is the first intervention to target preconception health in South Africa and can therefore provide insight into policy and practice relating to preconception health in this setting.